Crabzmatic/graph-bisection/README.md

 Function _doIterativeBisection()_ returns a set of vertices that belong to the bisection and does this using something I called "Single vertex exchange iterative" bisection method.

-Function _doGrowingBisection()_ returns a set of vertices that belong to the bisection and does this using "Parallel growing bisection" which selectes a couple of vertices at random and starts spreading around them until there are half of the vertices in the set.
-This is done on separate threads and if the graph has fewer than 300 vertices than the algorithm will try expanding from every vertex.
+Function _doGrowingBisection()_ returns a set of vertices that belong to the bisection and does this using "Parallel growing bisection" which selectes a number of vertices (based on hardware concurrency) at random and starts spreading around them until there are half of the vertices in the set.
+This is done on separate threads.

-These functions were done for cubic graphs.